 Contracts have been exchanged for the sale of the second phase of the popular Tunstall Arrow scheme in Stoke-on-Trent, to 4th Industrial for an undisclosed sum ahead of its completion.

 Construction work is progressing well on the 2nd phase of this successful scheme which will provide an additional 111,000 sq. ft of industrial and logistics workspace on a 7.3 acre site.
-Caddick Construction started on site in November 2021, and are just over halfway through the build, with completion anticipated in Autumn 2022.
+Caddick Construction started on site in November 2021, and is just over halfway through the build, with completion anticipated in Autumn 2022.

 Phase Two will deliver five high-specification highly sustainable business premises for industrial or logistics uses, ranging from 13,400 sq ft to 31,000 sq ft.